Feyerabend/cc/ch05/addition/reference/INTERPRETERS.md

 compilation techniques.
 This book bridges interpretation and compilation, making it a natural extension for those coming from SICP or EOPL, with a practical emphasis on how Lisp's homoiconicity enables powerful metaprogramming through interpreters.

-#### Essentials of Programming Languages

-Daniel P. Friedman and Mitchell Wand's *Essentials of Programming Languages* series (with Christopher T. Haynes in earlier editions) is best understood as a single book evolving over editions, all sharing a similar structure and focus on interpreters.
-Its main strength is that it guides the reader through the construction of interpreters for increasingly complex languages, covering concepts like scope, continuations, types, and objects.
-In contrast to SICP, which uses interpreters as a vehicle for broader computer science ideas, EOPL is fundamentally about programming language semantics and design, using interpreters as the primary tool for exploration.

-In terms of approach, EOPL is hands-on and implementation-driven, using Scheme to build small interpreters that illustrate key PL concepts.
-The central role of denotational-style semantics through code, modular interpreter design, and progressive language extensions mirrors how modern PL research and teaching approach interpretation.
-Even though the books predate some contemporary tools, their structural approach remains highly relevant.

-Together with SICP, these works complement each other.
-SICP provides breadth and philosophical depth on computation, while EOPL offers rigor in PL theory via practical interpreter construction.
-If SICP teaches why interpretation reveals the essence of programming, EOPL shows how to use interpreters to model and understand language features systematically.
-For anyone serious about interpreters, reading both gives a much more complete picture than either alone.